Ternove, Dnipropetrovsk Oblast

 Ternove (Ukrainian: Тернове), formerly and still commonly known as Novopetrivske (Ukrainian: Новопетрівьске) is a village located in the Dnipropetrovsk Oblast, in Ukraine.

 Geography

 The village of Ternove is located approximately 1 km away from much larger Berezove and is close to the joint borders of Zaporizhzhia and Donetsk Oblasts.
 A drying stream with a dam flows through the village.
 It has an elevation of 147 meters.

 History

 The village was founded in 1922.
 Immediately after the defeat of the UPR, two villages were formed: Ternovy and Petrovsky, named after the "all-Ukrainian headman" Grigory Petrovsky.
 Over time, the number of villages has increased significantly, and the villages have been united.
 A village was formed, which the local authorities called Novopetrivske, which was later renamed sometime in 2015 to Ternove.
 In 2022, Russian troops shelled the village and surrounding areas.

+On July 13, 2026 the village was liberated by Ukrainian forces.